vacanza/holidays/README.md

-# holidays
+# Holidays

 A fast, efficient Python library for generating country- and subdivision- (e.g. state or province) specific sets of government-designated holidays on the fly.
 It aims to make determining whether a specific date is a holiday as fast and flexible as possible.

 <table>
   <tr>